tokenly/php-shapeshift-io-api/README.md

 * All results are arrays and `stdClass`-es.
 * All errors from api that are caused by invalid requests (bad inputs, etc...) are `ApiErrorException`-s.
 * Network errors are `RequestFailedException`.

+# Money vs. floats
+> **Important:** NEVER represent money as float!

+All rate and amount numbers that came from shapeshift.io are represented as strings, this library keeps it that way.
+In your project I highly recommend to convert it to something like: https://github.com/moneyphp/money and work with this.

+However, some values like `limit` and some others came as floats from API.
+This library converts it to strings for mainly consistency reasons.